The $5 Argument I Still Think About

 That argument over $5 wasn’t the only moment that made me pause.
 Travel has a way of revealing how quickly people get upset over small amounts of money.

 I grew up with a lot of privilege.
-Because of that, I can’t pretend to fully understand what it’s like to live in that level of scarcity.
+Because of that, I can’t pretend to fully understand what it’s like to live each day just to survive.
+All I can do is acknowledge this reality and do my best to respond with empathy rather than anger.

 Doing Our Small Part

-At the end of the day, most of us want the same basic things: health, safety, and the chance to live a decent life with those we care about.
-Travel has a way of reminding us of that.
+Travel reminds us that most people want the same basic things: health, safety, and the chance to live a decent life with those we care about.

 I still think about that argument over $5.

-Travel gives us the chance to see the world, but it also reveals how we choose to move through it.
+Travel shows us the world, but it also reveals how we choose to move through it.
 And the simple fact that we have the choice to travel at all is a privilege.